aws/amazon-ecs-logs-collector/README.md

 # ECS Logs Collector

-This project was created to collect [Amazon ECS](https://aws.amazon.com/ecs) and Operating System log files for troubleshooting Amazon ECS customer support cases.
+This project was created to collect [Amazon ECS](https://aws.amazon.com/ecs) log files and Operating System log files for troubleshooting Amazon ECS customer support cases.

 The following functions are supported: